 Thus, the court held that Wife’s Petition for Divorce was not the type of document that required an Apostille pursuant to The Hague Apostille Convention, but rather, Wife was only required to serve Husband with a civil pleading through the use of the Central Authority, as required by The Hague Service Convention.
 Accordingly, the court denied Husband’s Motion to Dismiss Wife’s Petition for Divorce on the basis of improper service of process and will proceed with an evidentiary hearing on the issue of Wife’s citizenship.

 This case is a prime example of how important it is in any case involving international civil litigation to know and satisfy the various requirements of the different Hague Convention treaties.
-If you are involved in any international civil litigation, at any stage of the discovery process, including multilingual cross-border e-Discovery, contact legal document translation service All Language Alliance, Inc. You can also email us from our website at www.languagealliance.com to request certified translation services from Greek, Norwegian, German, Traditional Chinese, Swedish, French, Simplified Chinese, Dutch, German, Portuguese, Spanish, and other languages to English, and from English to any foreign language to comply with legal translation requirements of any of the international Hague Convention treaties, and to request deposition interpreter services for a Zoom deposition, or an in-person deposition interpreter for an onsite deposition in any foreign language.
+If you are involved in any international civil litigation, at any stage of the discovery process, including multilingual cross-border e-Discovery, contact legal document translation service All Language Alliance, Inc. You can also email us from our website at www.languagealliance.com to request certified translation services, evidentiary translation services from Greek, Norwegian, German, Traditional Chinese, Swedish, French, Simplified Chinese, Dutch, German, Portuguese, Spanish, and other languages to English, and from English to any foreign language to comply with legal translation requirements of any of the international Hague Convention treaties, and to request deposition interpreter services for a Zoom deposition, or an in-person deposition interpreter for an onsite deposition in any foreign language.

 #alllanguagealliance #Hagueserviceconvention #HagueApostilleconvention #legaltranslationservices #serviceofprocesstranslation #legaldocumenttranslation #certifiedtranslation #certifiedtranslationservices #apostilletranslation #apostilletranslationservices #Hagueconventiontreaties #Hagueserviceconventiontranslation #HagueApostilleconventiontranslation #internationalserviceofprocess #serviceofprocessabroad #ISOP